-Ventilation is provided in stairways by means of manual openable windows with restricted openings.
+Lobbies on all floors are provided with both manual and permanent ventilation.
+Ventilation is provided by louvered vents and manual openable windows with restricted openings.

-Current guidance states that vents in lobbies or corridors adjoining stairways should be operated automatically, however the installation of Automatic Opening Vent (AOV's) are not considered reasonably practicable.
+Current guidance states that vents in lobbies or corridors adjoining single stairways should be operated automatically (AOVs), however the installation of AOV's are not considered reasonably practicable.
 In addition, although current openings do not provide a minimum free area of 1.5 metres squared (m2), current provisions are considered adequate given other mitigation measures in place.

 Protected stairways also need means to ventilate any smoke that may enter the stairway during evacuation or fire fighting and allow a route for air to reach ventilated lobbies.
 A vent of at least 1m2 needs to be provided at the head of the stairway for this.
-Current guidance states in blocks of flats, it is recommended that the vent is operated automatically via an AOV.
+Current guidance states that in blocks of flats with a single stairway, it is recommended that the vent is operated automatically via an AOV.

 19.7.
-Are door widths and escape routes sufficient for the volume of occupants who are required to use them?
+Are door widths and escape routes are sufficient for the volume of occupants who are required to use them?